devilworlds/Telegram-Bot-Broadcast/README.md

 To utilize this bot, follow the steps below:

-1. **Fork this Repository:** Clone this repository to your local machine by executing the following command in your terminal:
+1. **Clone this Repository:** Clone this repository to your local machine by executing the following command in your terminal:

    ```bash
    git clone https://github.com/devilworlds/Broadcast